Last Updated on December 29, 2021

 I generally would not recommend going for the mid-workstation grade Ryzen 9 or Intel Core i9 CPUs.
 They are way over the top and the performance gains are only minimal.

 In the section below we talk about whether a higher core count improves the CS:GO performance or not.

 Does Counter Strike Global Offensive Use Multiple Cores?
 If So How Many Cores Does CS:GO Use?

 Yes, as stipulated in the minimum system requirements, CS:GO uses 2 cores atleast.
 Single core processor will simply not work.

 With that said, CS:GO does benefit from core scaling to a limit.
 The optimal number of cores required for CS:GO is 4.
-Higher number of cores with provide only a very slight improvement which would barely be noticeable.
+Higher number of cores will provide only a very slight improvement which would barely be noticeable.

-The following video delves deep into the Core requirements as well as the question of whether enabling hyper-threading for Counter Strike Global Offensive is a good idea or not (generally it is believed that keeping hyper threading enabled can very marginally decrease performance).
+The following video delves deep into the Core requirements as well as answers the question of whether enabling hyper-threading for Counter Strike Global Offensive is a good idea or not (generally it is believed that keeping hyper threading enabled can very marginally decrease performance).

 Single Core vs Multi Core Performance for CS:GO